ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 ## Image Optimization

-Images are genereally the largest contributor to page weight.
+Images are generally the largest contributor to page weight.
 Image optimization therefore can often yield significant payload savings which drastically improves performance: Fewer bytes have to be transferred and the rendering is faster.
 Moreover, sending large, unoptimized images to mobile devices can impact battery life too.

 In FIT, there are two sides to image optimization: image scaling, and image compression.
 Since FIT version 14.3.1 it is possible to configure image scaling and compression separately.